YASHWANT98/iiitb_r2_4bit_bm/README.md

 The above figure shows the simulated wavefrom of the Radix-2 4-Bit Booth's Multiplier.

-* The Multiplier is Q = 1011 which is in 2's complement form and is signed decimal = -5.
+* The Multiplier is Q = 1011 which is in 2's complement form and in signed decimal form = -5.
 * Similarly Multiplicand M = 1010, signed decimal = -6.
 * Product is P = 00011110, signed decimal = 30.